Discover Amsterdam

 Typically Dutch foods

 Snert.
 You heard us.
-Holland’s version of pea soup is a thick green stew of split peas, pork, celery, onions and leeks, and contrary to its name, it’s completely delicious.
-Widely consumed all over the Netherlands, snert makes for a hearty winter snack traditionally served up by street vendors to ice skaters on the frozen canals
+Holland’s version of pea soup is a thick green stew of split peas, pork, celery, onions and leeks, and contrary to its name, it’s downright delicious.
+Widely consumed all over the Netherlands, snert makes for a hearty winter snack traditionally served by street vendors to ice skaters on the frozen canals

-Indonesian Rijsttafel
+Rijsttafel

 Padang Minang Rijsttafel.
 Several dishes from Minangkabau cuisine accompanied with green chili paste and steamed rice.